AssemblyScript/website/src/status.md

 ### Promises

 The concept of async execution requires an underlying concept of an event loop, which browsers and Node.js have but WebAssembly does not.
 In the meantime, it is recommended to stick to synchronous code within WebAssembly or call back into WebAssembly when an external async operation completes.

+### BigInt

+We have favored the use of WebAssembly's native 64-bit integers over `BigInt`s so far, since `BigInt`s can represent values > 64-bits and as such would have to be implemented as less-efficient heap allocated objects.
+There are certain use cases relying on representing more than 64-bits, of course, but we still have to figure out how to support both types without introducing conflicts.

 ### Dynamicness